- Home

 Today NT Farmers launched the Territory’s first comprehensive research, development and extension (RD&E) survey for the plant-based agribusiness sector.
 Survey results will be used to

-NT Farmers are pleased to launch a 21 video series promoting employment opportunities in the agricultural sector through the Harvest Trail.
-The videos were written
+NT Farmers are pleased to launch a 21-video series promoting employment opportunities in the agricultural sector through the Harvest Trail.
+The videos were written and

 Soil moisture probes can play an important role in enhancing water efficiencies on Territory farms.
 Watch this short video for an explanation of them and